sipemu/regress-rs/tests/README.md

 # Test Suite

-This directory contains comprehensive tests for the `regress-rs` statistical library.
+This directory contains comprehensive tests for the `anofox-regression` statistical library.

 ## Test Overview